 - Alternatively, you can use UpdraftPlus to backup your data.

-If you are a Cloudways user and using our WordPress hosting platform, we make things easy and allow you to take manual as well as automated backups via the cloud console.
+If you are a Cloudways customer, we make things easy and allow you to take the manual as well as automated backups via the platform.
 The following image shows how Cloudways allows easy and periodical backups.

 Now, let’s narrow down your problem.